Mylène Farmer en concert

-Mylène Farmer en concert is Mylène Farmer's 1989 concert tour in support of her second studio album, Ainsi soit je....
+Mylène Farmer en concert was Mylène Farmer's 1989 concert tour in support of her second studio album, Ainsi soit je....
 It was the first tour of the singer.

 Introduction

 In 1989, five years had passed since the first hit of Farmer ("Maman a tort" in 1984), and other successful songs had crowned the singer's career.
 However, she always sang in play-back when she was invited on television (she only performed live - with difficulty - "Tristana" on La Nouvelle Affiche, on April 1, 1987).
 As a result, some people believed that Farmer was not a real singer.
 Thus, to prove her talent to her critics, Farmer scheduled a series of concerts for May 1989 in Saint-Étienne and at the Palais des Sports (Paris) for a total of nine shows.
 According to Sophie Tellier, one of the dancers, Farmer thought at the beginning that she would never be able to go on stage, and then she saw this tour as an "incredible challenge".
 Farmer admitted that she knew before her tour that she would be the subject of criticisms, and is why she got ready physically and artistically with a great perfectionism.
 She chose the Palais des Sports, because she explained that she "hated the intimate places" that "prevented her from finding pleasure" and that she needed big spaces.
 In October, she revealed that she will perform 16 songs on stage.

 Every effort was made by Farmer and Boutonnat so that this concert would be huge, whether it is at the level of the stage set, the music, special effects, choreographies...
 As these concerts were "a real triumph" (all available tickets were sold), a tour was scheduled adding 44 shows mainly across France, but also Switzerland and Belgium.
 Because of the smallness of some concert halls and the enormous size of the stage set, several shows were forced to be cancelled.
 Other shows were postponed (for example, the concerts in Valence and Sanary were postponed on October 16 for technical reasons).
 All the concert halls were full every evening.
 Farmer was also the first French female singer to sing in the great hall of the Palais omnisports de Paris-Bercy.

 Before going on stage, Farmer had an intensive athletic training including running (5 km per day), physical and breathing exercises, and was on a diet (she had even stopped smoking).
 She also took singing lessons.
 In an interview, she said about the concert : "I really eagerly awaited the moment to try this experiment.
 Today, I want to go there.
 I feel I'm able to do it.
 A second round is beginning. (...)
 I don't want an intimate concert hall.
 I need wide open spaces, a breath."
 She confessed that she was anxious at the idea of singing on stage and that she didn't manage to sleep because of that.
 However, she considered this show as "an immense pleasure".